📚 This post is part of my business blogging guide.

 Why bother with captions?

 In 2016, Digiday reported that 85% of Facebook video is watched without sound.
-A similar stat will apply to other social platforms.

 You’ll have a better chance of making people watch your content if your videos contain captions, especially if there’s something appealing in the first caption.